wacncontent/CustomizeTool/addCommentOutput/articles/cloud-services/cloud-services-python-how-to-use-service-management.md

 The Azure SDK for Python wraps the [Azure Service Management API][svc-mgmt-rest-api], which is a REST API.
 All API operations are performed over SSL and mutually authenticated using X.509 v3 certificates.
 The management service may be accessed from within a service running in Azure, or directly over the Internet from any application that can send an HTTPS request and receive an HTTPS response.

 ## <a name="Connect"> </a>How to: Connect to service management
 To connect to the Service Management endpoint, you need your Azure subscription ID and a valid management certificate.
-You can obtain your subscription ID through the [management portal][management-portal].
+You can obtain your subscription ID through the <!-- deleted by customization [Azure Management Portal][management-portal] --><!-- keep by customization: begin --> [management portal][management-portal] <!-- keep by customization: end -->.

 > [AZURE.NOTE] Since Azure SDK for Python v0.8.0, it is now possible to use certificates created with OpenSSL when running on Windows.
 This requires Python 2.7.4 or later.
 We recommend users to use OpenSSL instead of .pfx, since support for .pfx certificates will likely be removed in the future.